bahrus/xtal-state/README.md

 # \<xtal-state\>

-**NB** This version contains some recent, possibly buggy, breaking changes.

 ## Basic Concept

 xtal-state-* are a few Web components (and an api) that wrap and extend the power of the history api.

-**NB**  I am excited (and slightly embarrassed) to report that AMP provides numerous components built around the same concept as these components -- namely, amp-bind (which I had heard about before this component was created) uses [history.state](https://amp.dev/documentation/components/amp-bind?referrer=ampproject.org#modifying-history-with-amp.pushstate()) as its "system of record" and all of the binding it provides for components like the datepicker actually stores the values in history.state!
+**NB**  I am excited (and slightly embarrassed) to report that AMP provides numerous components built around the same basic concept as these components -- namely, amp-bind (which I had heard about before this component was created) uses [history.state](https://amp.dev/documentation/components/amp-bind?referrer=ampproject.org#modifying-history-with-amp.pushstate()) as its "system of record" and all of the binding it provides for components like the datepicker actually stores the values in history.state!
 Definitely take a look at AMP for an alternative to these components / api.

 xtal-state differs from AMP, perhaps, in that it takes the name "history.state" to heart -- xtal-state regards DOM Elements / Custom Elements as independent, thinking beings with internal "memories", that respond to human interaction directly, not via some abstract state store.
 So the primary purpose of xtal-state is helping persist user invoked changes as needed, during history navigation (including page refreshes), for starters.
 Think about rapid "state" changes, like scrolling a large grid.
 Do we really want all such UI state changes to pass through a diffuse state manager, which then has to figure out which other components to update?